Editor's Note: Updated March 14 to a note the addition of a new feature to Tile's Premium service.

 The alert isn’t very audible.
 If my phone is visible, I’ll see the notification flash up on the screen and maybe even hear the faint jingle Tile uses.
 But when I have my phone tucked into my pocket, I’ve not noticed the Smart Alert until I take out my phone later and see the notification that slipped my attention.

 For that reason, Smart Alerts will only be useful to a very specific segment of users.
 If you do a lot of driving and keep your phone visible on a car mount, you’re likely to get the alert in time to turn around and retrieve your Tile.
 If you’re walking, you may not see the alert fast enough to make it worth your while to turn back.
 And if, like me, you rely on public transit, that Smart Alert will only serve as a bitter reminder that whatever you left at home is going to spend the rest of the day there.
+A recent update to Smart Alerts extends the feature to other areas beside your home, letting you get alerts when you leave a Tile behind at your gym or your office.

 Another feature in Tile Premium gives me pause.
 Location History displays everywhere you and your Tile have been.
 That can be helpful for tracking down lost items, I suppose, but I worry about Location History's potential for abuse by an overly controlling partner.